ipfs/js-ipfs/SPEC/FILES.md

 - progress (function): a function that will be called with the byte length of chunks as a file is added to ipfs.
 - hashAlg || hash (string): multihash hashing algorithm to use

-If no `callback` is passed, a promise is returned.

 **Example:**

 ```JavaScript